xingjunm/personal-academic-website/_pages/about.md

 I am a passionate researcher with broad interests in machine learning and deep learning theory/applications, and have collabarated with <a href="http://people.eng.unimelb.edu.au/baileyj/" target="_blank">Prof. James Bailey</a> (UniMelb), <a href="https://people.eecs.berkeley.edu/~dawnsong/" target="_blank">Prof. Dawn Song</a> (UC, Berkeley), <a href="http://research.nii.ac.jp/~meh/" target="_blank">Prof. Michael E. Houle</a> (NII, Japan), <a href="http://www.crystal-boli.com/" target="_blank">A/Prof. Bo Li</a> (UIUC), <a href="https://people.eng.unimelb.edu.au/smonazam/" target="_blank">A/Prof. Sarah Erfani</a> (UniMelb), <a href="https://scholar.google.com/citations?user=MjgOHPYAAAAJ&hl=en" target="_blank">Dr. Sudanthi Wijewickrema</a> (UniMelb), and <a href="https://sites.google.com/site/csyisenwang/" target="_blank">Dr. Yisen Wang</a> (Tsinghua University).

 ------
+*PhD applicants: funded PhD positions are available in our groups on adversarial machine learning research.*

 *For Unimelb students: I will be able to supervise several Master by Research students from semester 1, 2019, contact me if you are interested.
 (Note: research only.)*

 ------